 One critic says those who use Nima must recognize our “privilege.”
 I hate that word and find it insulting and demeaning.
 However, I recognize that I’m in a position to afford capsules.

-I’ve committed to sharing the majority of my tests with my community here on my blog and on social media.
+I’ve committed to sharing most of my tests with my community via my weekly newsletter, which I highly recommend you subscribe to.
 Also, 90 percent of what I test is at the request of my community.
 I don’t charge anyone to see my test results.

 I also hold restaurants and manufacturers accountable, which makes the entire industry better and benefits both those who can and cannot afford Nima.